 How to claim work from home expenses

-Landlords will want to take advantage of the home office expense this year, especially if they joined in the remote working from home culture that was created as a result of the pandemic.
+Landlords will want to take advantage of the home office expense this year if they continued to work from home in 2023.

 The home office expense is available to anyone who worked from home for at least half of the time over a consecutive period of four weeks or more because of the pandemic.

-There are two versions of processes: a new simplified one and a traditional, more detailed process.
+There are two versions of processes: a simplified process and a traditional, more detailed process.

 1. Simplified process